 Nursing Problem List Subset of SNOMED CT

-The main purpose of the Nursing Problem List Subset of SNOMED CT is to facilitate the use of SNOMED CT as the primary coding terminology for nursing problems used in care planning, problem lists or other summary level clinical documentation.
+The purpose of the Nursing Problem List Subset of SNOMED CT is to facilitate the use of SNOMED CT as the primary coding terminology for problem lists or other summary level clinical documentation.

 To find the most appropriate SNOMED CT concepts for each problem list term, the following guidelines are used:

-- Only current SNOMED CT concepts are included (concept status = 0).
+- Only active SNOMED CT concepts are included.

 - Most concepts are chosen from the SNOMED CT clinical finding hierarchy.